Home Care FAQ

-You have the right to ask the CCAC to review the decision to cut back services provided to you.
-The law says that the CCAC must tell you in writing how to make a complaint or ask for a review of a decision it has made.
-You should ask your case co-ordinator for a written explanation of what you must do to make a complaint.
-Find out why the CCAC is cutting back on the hours.
+You have the right to ask the HCCSS to review the decision to cut back services provided to you.
+The law says that you can ask the HCCSS for written reasons for their decision to reduce your hours of service, and for a written copy of their complaint process and they must provide them to you.
 Then, follow the steps in the complaints process.
 It is best to put your complaint in writing.
-The CCAC must make a final decision about your case within 60 days.
-If you do not get the answer you want, you have the right to appeal the CCAC decision to a special tribunal called the Health Services Appeal and Review Board.
+The HCCSS must make a final decision about your case within 60 days.
+If you do not get the answer you want, or you do not get an answer, you have the right to appeal the decision to a special tribunal called the Health Services Appeal and Review Board (HSARB).
 Home Care Complaints and Appeals is a helpful brochure published by Community Legal Education Ontario that explains how to make a complaint or start an appeal.
 The home care Bill of Rights says clearly that you have the right to raise concerns and recommend changes without fear of interference, coercion, discrimination or reprisal.